Pancreatic stellate cell: Cancer

 Pancreatic adenocarcinomas are recognised by tumour desmoplasia, distinguished by an increase in the connective tissue that surrounds the neoplasm.
 Activated PaSCs in the tumour desmoplasia of human pancreatic cancers express α-SMA and co-localise with MRNA encoding pro-collagen α1I.
 These factors are significant contributors of the ECM proteins that compose the desmoplasia.
 A symbiotic relationship exists between pancreatic adenocarcinoma cells and PaSCs, which leads to an overall increase in the rate of growth of the tumour.
 For example, culture supernatants from human pancreatic tumour cell lines induce PaSC proliferation and the production of ECM proteins.

 Pancreatic tumour cells stimulate the proliferation of PaSCs through the secretion of PDGF, and induce PaSC production of ECM proteins by secreting TGF-β1 and FGF-2.
 Pancreatic tumour cells and PaSCs operate in a symbiotic relationship in animal studies, however data from human pancreatic tumours is limited.
 Connective tissue growth factor is involved in the pathogenesis of fibrotic diseases and is predominantly found in PaSCs through regulation by TGF-β.

 Pancreatic cancer cells also stimulate proliferation, ECM production and TIMP1 production in PaSCs.
 The production of these factors is regulated by fibroblast growth factor 2, TGF-β1, and PDGF.
 In addition to cytokine-mediated mechanisms, PaSCs also produce a tumour supportive micro-environment through the production of matri-cellular proteins.
 The up regulation of matri-cellular proteins such as galectin-1, and tenascin-C is present in the stromal tissues of pancreatic cancer and chronic pancreatitis.
 Matricellular proteins induce proliferation, migration and production of cytokines, ECM and angiogenic responses in PaSCs, which in turn induce cancer cell proliferation.
 Matri-cellular proteins may therefore directly contribute to the development of pancreatic cancer through stimulating cancer cell activity.
 The matricellular protein also facilitates a tumour supportive microenvironment through sustained fibrogenic stellate cell activity.

 A hypoxic environment in tumours influences pancreatic cancer progression.
 An oxygen deficient environment concomitantly exists not only in cancer cells but also in surrounding pancreatic stellate cells.
 The cellular response to hypoxia is mediated by the transcription factor HIF-1, which is a heterodimer protein composed of α and β subunits.
 Hypoxia also stimulates nuclear expression of HIF-1α followed by the production of vascular endothelial growth factor (VEGF) in PaSCs.
 The induction of HIF-α indicates that PaSCs serves as oxygen sensing cells within the pancreas.
 PaSCs, endothelial cells and other cells involved in the development of pancreatic fibrosis therefore function in coordination with a low oxygen microenvironment.

+Overall, PSCs are linked to ECM production and remodeling, intra-tumoral hypoxia, resistance/barrier to chemotherapy, proliferation, invasion, migration, reduced apoptosis, angiogenesis, immune suppression, and pain factors.